Battle of Hwacheon: Aftermath

 The expected second phase of the offensive fell upon ROK units in the east on 16 May with the start of the Battle of the Soyang River, and soon a 30 mi penetration threatened the US 2nd Infantry Division on the Marine right.
 That night PVA forces entered the Marine zone in regimental strength where the 5th Marines and the 1st KMC had several company-sized patrol bases well north of the main line of resistance in the left and center sections respectively.
-To the right, Colonel Nickerson's 7th Marines had its 1st Battalion patrolling the Chuncheon Road, 2nd Battalion manning the outpost and the 3rd Battalion, holding Morae Kogae Pass—-a vital link on the road leading from the forward edge of the battle area back to the main front line.
+To the right, Nickerson's 7th Marines had its 1st Battalion patrolling the Chuncheon Road, 2nd Battalion manning the outpost and the 3rd Battalion, holding Morae Kogae Pass, a vital link on the road leading from the forward edge of the battle area back to the main front line.
 Well aware that whoever controlled the pass controlled the road, the PVA made Morae Kogae a key objective.
 Under cover of darkness, they carefully slipped in behind the 1st KMC and headed straight for the pass, which they apparently thought was unguarded.
 The assault force unexpectedly bumped into the northern sector of the 7th Marines perimeter at about 03:00 and a furious fight broke out.
 Within minutes the 11th Marines built up a wall of fire at the same time the infantry initiated their final protective fires.
 Burning tracer rounds crisscrossed all avenues of approach and exploding shells flashed in the night as Marine artillery pinned the PVA in place from the rear while Marine riflemen shot them down from the front.
 In spite of this the PVA closed in on the position.
 Amid the fierce hand-to-hand fighting a counterattack threw the PVA back out of Company I's lines.
 The critical battle for the pass did not end until daybreak when the PVA vainly tried to pull back, but were instead caught in the open by Marine artillery, mortars, and some belated air strikes.
 The PVA lost an estimated 530 men.
 By actual count, they left behind 112 dead, 82 prisoners, and a wealth of abandoned weapons that included recoilless rifles, mortars, machine guns and a 76mm antitank gun.
-Marine losses were 7 dead and 19 wounded.
+Marine losses were seven dead and 19 wounded.